HadiAskari/5G-Waverform-Channel-Impairment-Classification/README.md

 # 5G-Waveform-Channel-Impairment-Classification
-CNN classification of channel impairments on the PSS of 5G OFDM Modulated waves made on MATLAB.
+CNN classification of channel impairments on the PSS1 of 5G OFDM Modulated waves made on MATLAB.
 Work in progress.